Civlac/SRWLED-Wiki/Reactive-Animations.md

 ## Sound Reactive Animations

 **NOTICE:** There is a 'Squelch' setting on the LED settings page that allows you to reduce background noise for ASound01 through ASound09.
 It is located at the very bottom of the LED settings page.
-We're working on a similar function for ASound10 through ASound15.

 ### ASound02, 03, 04, 05, 07
 These are for ESP8266/ESP32.
-* **Sliders Used:** Speed and Intensity
+**Sliders Used:** Speed and Intensity

 ### ASound01, 06, 08, 09
 These are for ESP8266/ESP32.
-* **Sliders Used:** Intensity
+**Sliders Used:** Intensity

 ***